ilovematter/nbody_jl/README.md

 # nbody_jl
 This is a simple gravitational n-body simulation routine written in Julia.
-It uses Velocity Verlet integration to compute trajectories of n bodies with varying masses m.
+It uses Velocity Verlet integration to compute trajectories of n bodies.
 It outputs the body positions to a csv file (can be opened in almost all text editors or spreadsheet applications) and saves an svg image file of plotted trajectories.
 Simulations are set up with a simple text configuration file called (an example "input.txt" is provided).

 2-body example: